-At Salt Air, we customize your home’s heating and air system with maximum comfort and efficiency in mind.
+At Salt Air, we customize home heating and cooling systems with maximum comfort and efficiency in mind.

-Our goal for every client is to customize a heating and air conditioning solution that is unique to your needs.
-What you can expect from your in-home HVAC consultation is a complete solution with no hidden fees.
+Our goal for our clients is to customize a home heating and cooling solution that is unique to their needs.
+What you can expect from your residential HVAC consultation is a complete solution with no hidden fees.
 Your Salt Air consultant will get to know your desired time frame, home comfort preferences and can even talk with you about your budget and financing if needed.